-An undergraduate student making grades of "D" or higher has made full credit, but may repeat a course(s) if desired.
+An undergraduate student making grades of "D" or higher has made full credit but may repeat a course(s) if desired.
 A grade of "F" is a failure, and the course must be repeated to earn credit.
 For graduate students, making grades of "C" or higher has made full credit.
 A course with a grade below "C" must be repeated to earn credit.
 Credits for repeated course(s) can be used only one time when determining enrollment status for federal financial aid purposes.
-However, courses that are taken and then retaken are both counted towards attempted hours for the purpose of the student's maximum time frame for completion and successful program completion (the Satisfactory Academic Progress section appears below).
+However, courses that are taken and then retaken are both counted towards attempted hours for the purpose of the student's maximum time frame for completion and successful program completion (the Satisfactory Academic Progress section appears later in the Undergraduate and Graduate sections).
 The highest grade will be calculated into the grade point average.